zianhu7/LQR/README.md

 ## Generating the graphs
 In the spirit of reproducibility, we've uploaded all of the trained models to this repository.
-To run one of the trained models and generate all the graphs for the paper, run `TBD`
+To run one of the trained models examine `graph_generation/graph_rollouts.py`.
+To generate all the graphs for the paper, run
+`python graph_generation/figs_for_paper`

 ## Understanding the codebase
 The main file is GenLQREnv.py which contains the environment used for training.